gibbsly/bse/README.md

 There are a few errors that I check for in this pack, I have causes and solutions listed here
 * Couldn't locate spawner!
 Try again - This error occurs when you are either too far away from a spawner, or are aiming at an odd angle so the raycast that locates a spawner doesn't actually hit it.
 If you get this error, just get closer to the spawner, or aim more in the center of the block
 * Maximum command chain Limit reached - This error probably will never happen, but if it does it means that there might be too many spawners int the system, or you modified the maxCommandChainLength gamerule to a lower value than default, if you get this error there will be a chat message that has a command you can click to change it to a recommended value

+### Search function
+If you want to find a large amount of spawners, you can run the search function by either running the function `bse:search` directly, or by [triggering a request](https://github.com/gibbsly/bse#request-trigger) at value -53.

+The search function searches a 9x9 chunk area centered on you for any spawners.
+Any spawners it finds that aren't registered already will be added to the system.
+A chat message will be sent with the position and ID of all spawners registered.

 ### Uninstall
 To remove this pack from the world I recommend running the uninstall function (`/function bse:uninstall`) This removes the storage data as well as the scoreboards.
 When you run it be sure to close out of the world and delete the datapack.
 All marker entities will die by themselves, so you don't need to worry about extra entities.